 However, there are a ton of highly effective over-the-counter nail treatments to protect, hydrate, strengthen, and grow nails.
 Below, find a dermatologist-approved list of top nail treatments.

 Dr.'s Remedy is the only brand of polish and nail products used by Correa in her spa for its efficacious results.
-The active ingredient in this hydrating nail treatment is Pentavin, or saccharide isomerate, a plant-derived emollient that has the ability to bind to a special group of amino acids that occur in lysine and keratin (in skin).
-This property allows the hydrating effect to last longer than other nail moisturizers.
-Keeping the nails hydrated is essential for growth.
+The active ingredient in this hydrating nail treatment is Pentavitin meant to keep nails and skin hydrated.
+Keeping the nails hydrated is essential.

 Another one of Murphy-Rose's favorite nail strengthening treatments includes the formaldehyde-free hardening formula from ella + mila Nail Care.
 The active ingredient here is vitamin E, which Garshick praises as a godsend to nail care as it fights free radical damage to aid in healing.

-Garshick is a fan of Sally Hansen's vitamin E treatment as vitamin E has been proven as a remedy against peeling, cracked, and yellowing nails.
+Garshick is a fan of Sally Hansen's vitamin E treatment as vitamin E has been indicated as a potential remedy against peeling, cracked, and yellowing nails.